 Hotel Can Cera // There is something about the courtyards in Mallorca that evokes something deep within me.
 And Hotel Can Cera has one of the dreamiest courtyards in the city.
 The interiors are exquisite and bring the former 17th-century palace into the 21st century.
 Whilst it may not have a pool, it does have a sauna and spa treatments.

 Whilst Santa Catalina has been around as an extension of Palma city, the neighborhood has transformed over the past years into one of the busiest and most exciting places to visit when in Palma.

 Santa Catalina has now been transformed into one of the best areas to eat and drink in Palma, with vibrant restaurants of every cuisine imaginable.
-It’s a cozy neighborhood and a short distance from Jaume III, the main shopping area of Palma, and a 5-minute walk from the marina.
+Santa Catalina is a cozy neighborhood and a short distance from Jaume III, the main shopping area of Palma, and a 5-minute walk from the marina.

-This is where to stay in Palma de Mallorca for those looking for excellent international world cuisines, incredible cocktail bars, and thriving nightlife.
+This is where to stay in Palma for those looking for excellent international world cuisines, incredible cocktail bars, and thriving nightlife.

 During the early morning and afternoon, Santa Catalina is relatively quiet, the Mercat de Santa Catalina being one of the busiest spots as locals do their shopping in the pretty decent food market.

 Head up to Mirador des Jonquet which has fantastic views over Palma marina and in the evenings offers superb sunsets.
 It’s a sweet residential area that is reminiscent of the neighborhood not so long ago.

 Bordoy Continental Palma // On the edge of Santa Catalina, Bordoy Continental Palma makes a good base for those looking for a hotel stay.
 A 4-star hotel, it has seen better days, but it is close to shopping, Santa Catalina, and the Marina.